finalyearProjct/math-visualisation/README.md

 To access this software, download the GUI_Tkinter, Linear Algebra and Probability folders either by downloading them directly from here or by using the below command:<br/><br/>
 git clone https://github.com/finalyearProjct/math-visualisation.git

 The github repository will be downloaded in your system.
-Then copy all the codes from Linear Algebra and Probabilities folder to the GUI_Tkinter folder and run this command from this same folder:<br/><br/>
+Then copy all the codes from Linear Algebra and Probability folder to the GUI_Tkinter folder and run this command from this same folder:<br/><br/>
 python main.py

 The software application opens up showing the above mentioned mathematical topics.
 By clicking on each topic's buttons, you can see the corresponding topic's animation video and its description.